ekamperi/ekamperi.github.io/_drafts/bayesian_optimization.md

 {% endraw %}
 {% endhighlight %}

-Then, we construct an artificial training dataset with many classes, where some of the features are informative and some are not:
+Then, we construct an artificial training dataset with many classes, where some of the features are informative, and some are not:

 {% highlight python %}
 {% raw %}